When Kids have Trouble Reading

 Where would my 9 year old start?
 He really dislikes reading and writing.
 He also does not like books that are too young for him in content.
 He can read sort if, but doesn’t like to and seems to have trouble with the phonetics.
 I have tried the chunking method but I don’t know what I am doing and am met with much resistance by him.
 I am looking for help and a new direction.
-I love reading your posts about homeschooling and am intrigued by brave writer, just not sure if it would help.
-I don’t know what to do to help so mostly have been reading to him and not pressuring him.
-I’d love advice on what approach you might recommend.

 For Caitrin (my youngest), she got interested in Ancient Greek (I was studying it at the time).
 We learned the alphabet together.
 She suddenly saw how each letter had a sound in a way she didn’t grasp with English.
 Because I was sounding out with her and struggling with her, she started to match the sounds to the letters.
 Once she made that connection, something “clicked” and she started sounding out more easily for English.
 She never read readers and went straight to chapter books.